Whatsapp Icon

 • Immunomodulatory Drugs: These medications enhance the body's immune response against cancer cells, such as:

-• Cell Therapy: A newer approach involves using the patient's own immune cells, which are modified in a lab to fight cancer, then reintroduced into the patient's body.
+• Cell Therapy: A newer approach involves using the patient's immune cells, which are modified in a lab to fight cancer, and then reintroduced into the patient's body.
 An example is:

 Effective lymphoma treatment requires a multidisciplinary approach, including a combination of these drugs tailored to the individual's disease characteristics and health status.
 Always consult with a healthcare professional for the most appropriate treatment options.